-Nouveau Monde Announces Significant Milestone to Commercialise its Value-added and Sustainable Battery-grade Anode Graphite Material
+Nouveau Monde Announces Significant Milestone to Commercialise its Value-Added and Sustainable Battery-Grade Anode Graphite Material

 - Nouveau Monde’s high-purity graphite products will target high-growth markets such as lithium-ion batteries, fuel cells, and 5G heat dissipation foils.

 /EIN News/ -- MONTREAL, Oct.
-27, 2020 (GLOBE NEWSWIRE) -- Nouveau Monde Graphite (“Nouveau Monde” or the “Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is pleased to announce a five-year agreement with Olin Corporation which covers the commercial space for operations, site services and the supply of certain raw materials to implement the Company’s proprietary thermochemical purification operations.
+27, 2020 (GLOBE NEWSWIRE) -- Nouveau Monde Graphite (“Nouveau Monde” or the “Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is pleased to announce a five-year agreement with Olin Corporation, whom will collaborate at arms length with the Company, and which will provide the commercial space for operations, site services and the supply of certain raw materials in order to support Nouveau Monde in the implementation of the Company’s proprietary thermochemical purification operations.

 Nouveau Monde’s vertical integration strategy, from graphite ore to advanced battery material, offers a unique value proposition to battery makers – they will now have a reliable and secure source of low-cost, carbon-neutral value-added products, underpinned by clean and renewable energy.
 This commercial differentiator is recognised by numerous potential customers which have already requested Nouveau Monde’s material for pre-qualification.
 The Company’s proprietary thermochemical technology leverages Québec’s cheap and abundant supply of hydroelectricity and provides a significant economic and environmental advantage over its peers globally.

 Nouveau Monde will construct two pilot commercial-scale purification furnaces within Olin’s existing facility in the Bécancour industrial park.
-The project is advanced with a CAPEX envelop nearing $C15 million; plant commissioning is scheduled for mid-2021.
+The project is advanced with a CAPEX envelop nearing $C15 million which includes all fees payable to Olin under the commercial agreement; plant commissioning is scheduled for mid-2021.
 Following an initial optimisation phase, the Company expects to generate positive free operating cash flow from the production of purified advanced materials.
 By investing in this purification development, Nouveau Monde is ensuring that it is best-placed to capture the higher margins attributable to anode material and other high-purity products.

 Eric Desaulniers, President and Chief Executive Officer of Nouveau Monde, stated: “After four years of technological development, modelling and lab tests with the best universities, engineering firms and international experts, we are enthusiastic at developing our first commercial-scale purification capacity with the support of one of the most respected chemical company in the world.
 We have found in Olin, a leading supplier driven by the same values of safety, innovation and environmental stewardship.”